We’re a bit different here.

 Viamede’s owner, general manager, dog wrangler, fisherman, forager, and random project doer, Ben, is the reason why Viamede is what it is.

-On any given day, you can find Ben hanging out with his pup, Toby #2000 (a rescue from Golden Rescue), dreaming about fishing (or actually fishing), tasting anything the cooks make, and planning some new hare-brained scheme to recruit trash pandas to lead guided paddles (any help would be appreciated.
+On any given day, you can find Ben hanging out with his golden retriever, Toby #2000 (a rescue from Golden Rescue), dreaming about Ontario fishing (or actually fishing), tasting anything the cooks make, and planning some new hare-brained scheme to recruit trash pandas to lead guided paddles (any help would be appreciated.
 So far, they’ve only managed to lose their snacks).

 We’re here because we love the resort lifestyle.
 Most of our staff share a passion for the outdoors, adventure, food or dogs, and we want to share that with you.